LelouchOTR/trial1/SOFTWARE_INSTALLATION/elasticsearch/es_kib_installation_for_dummies.md

 ## Some common issues:

-1. Port not available: Open up the elasticsearch.yml file again and change the http port to any other port that is free.
+1. Port not available: Open up the elasticsearch.yml file again and change the http port to any other port that is free, for e.g. 49351.

     ```http.port: 49351```